 If there’s one thing that every real estate agent needs to feel comfortable doing, it’s networking.
 In this case, your family and friends will likely end up being your first clients.
-With that in mind, as soon as you join the business, you’re going to want to make sure that everyone in your immediate circle knows about your new career.
+With that in mind, as soon as you join the real estate business, you’re going to want to make sure that everyone in your immediate circle knows about your new career.
 Often family members will be happy to have you as their listing agent to help get your real estate career off the ground.

 For most people, this means that it’s time to get chatty.
 While it’s one thing to make new business cards and to update your LinkedIn profile, it’s another to make sure that you come to the forefront of your family and friend’s minds when they think about buying or selling a home.